Nicoconte/EasyCrudNET/Readme.md

 <h1> EasyCrudNET </h1>

-<p>EasyCrudNET is a SQL builder and wrapper for ADO.NET that allows you to build queries declaratively and makes it easy to manipulate sql server databases.</p>
+<p>EasyCrudNET is a SQL Builder that allows you to interact with a sql server database by creating declarative queries.
+It also includes a simple object mapper like Dapper.</p>

 <hr>